lilyy-rainstar/WeatherBalloon/README.md

 *NOTE: In Lines 113 - 121, there is commented out code to plot and save a frequency vs. power line plot without averaging the events per minute.
 This is meant to be an extra check before the spectrogram, to confirm that weather balloon signals exist in the run.
 This code plots frequency on the x-axis in GHz and power on the y-axis in db.
 If weather balloon signals are present, there will be a spike in power at around 0.4 GHz on the plot.
 Uncomment the code to save and view this plot.
+An example called "WeatherBalloon.pdf" is provided in the repository.

 CREATING THE SPECTROGRAM
     The next section of the code assigns the values contained in all_yvals to the color axis.
 It does this by using the axs.imshow() function from